unhcr/Jetson/remote_sensing/README.md

 python create_raster_stack.py --root_dir xxxx --region_name yyyy
 ```

-File structure after the preprocessing step will be the following
-(in this example Hiraan was used):
+File structure after the preprocessing step has been conducted (in this example Hiraan was used):

 ```bash
 ├── Hiraan-2013-Jun-28.tif